 Program Delivery - 70%

 Utilize existing program materials and educational framework to provide education on quality early care and education, program requirements, developmentally appropriate practice, guidance, and social/emotional development to early childhood providers and parents.

-Provide research based material to early childhood providers, parents, staff and other groups as they are identified.
+Provide research based material and resources to providers, parents, staff and other groups as they are identified.

-Serve as a subject-matter resource in early childhood related topics to parents and early childhood providers, community organizations and the general public.
+Serve as a subject-matter resource in early childhood related topics to staff, parents and providers, community organizations and the general public.

 Provide one-on-one education, coaching and mentoring to child care providers by telephone, in- person or at the provider's site.